wfailla/un-orchestrator/virtualizer/README.md

   * [./config/nffg_examples/simple_passthrough_nffg.xml](./config/nffg_examples/simple_passthrough_nffg.xml):
-    simple configuration that implements a simple passthrough function, i.e., traffic is received from a first physical port and sent out from a second physical port, after having been handled to the vswitch;
+    simple configuration that implements a simple passthrough function, i.e., traffic is received from a first physical port and sent out from a second physical port, after having been handled to the vSwitch;
   * [./config/nffg_examples/passthrough_with_vnf_nffg.xml](./config/nffg_examples/passthrough_with_vnf_nffg.xml):
     configuration that includes a VNF.
 Traffic is received from a first physical port, provided to a network function, and then sent out from a second physical